dmae97/roblex-studio-mcp-server/README.md

 - `checkBestPractices`: Whether to check for best practices
 - `checkPerformance`: Whether to check for performance issues

+### Roblex API Connector

+Tools for directly connecting to the Roblex Studio API:

+#### Search Assets API

+The `roblex-search-assets` tool searches for assets using the official Roblex API.

+Parameters:
+- `query`: Search query
+- `assetType`: (Optional) Type of asset to search for
+- `limit`: Maximum number of results (default: 10, max: 100)
+- `offset`: Pagination offset (default: 0)

+#### Validate Script API

+The `roblex-validate-script` tool validates scripts using the official Roblex API.

+Parameters:
+- `scriptContent`: The Lua script content to validate
+- `scriptType`: Type of script

+#### Create Script API

+The `roblex-create-script` tool creates a script using the official Roblex API.

+Parameters:
+- `name`: Name of the script
+- `type`: Type of script
+- `content`: Script content
+- `parentId`: (Optional) ID of the parent object

+#### Get Asset API

+The `roblex-get-asset` tool gets asset information using the official Roblex API.

+Parameters:
+- `assetId`: ID of the asset to get

+#### Get User Profile API

+The `roblex-get-user-profile` tool gets user profile information using the official Roblex API.

+Parameters:
+- `userId`: ID of the user

 ## Prompts

 ### Script Generator